hari-gitacc/URL-Shortener-Task/README.md

   - Requires authentication
   - Comprehensive statistics and trends

+- `GET /api/analytics/{alias}/locations` - List of locations (Additional)
+  - Retrieve detailed geographic analytics for a specific shortened URL based on its alias.
+  - Requires authentication to ensure only the URL owner accesses the analytics.
+  - Aggregates and returns data grouped by country, region, and city, including visit counts, unique visitor metrics.

 ### Swagger UI Features
 - Interactive API testing interface
 - Request/response examples